briankimstudio/awesome-drug-response-prediction/README.md

 # Challenges

+## Volume of data

 - Lack of clinical data

-- Enormous features(several thousands)
+## Characteristics of data

+- Low ratio of samples to features: not ideal for Deep neural network(DNN)

 # Methods

 ## Data

-- GDSC
+- Genomics of drug sensitivity in cancer(GDSC)

-- PDX
+- Patient-derived xenografts(PDX)

 Machine learning